fis/aoc/readme.md

 solved problem, the solution just does a binary search to find the point where the ore consumption to generate a given amount of fuel exceeds a trillion.

+Check out the `day14-*.png` files to see the dependency graphs.
+They were created by the `day14-dot.py` script, which writes the graph in Graphviz .dot file format.